sbabic/swupdate/doc/source/handlers.rst

 The master is then the only interface to the world.
 A general SWU can contain embedded SWU images as single artifacts, and the SWU handler will forward it to the devices listed in the description of the artifact.
-The handler can have a list of "url" properties.
+The handler can have a single "url" properties entry with an array of urls.
 Each url is the address of a secondary board where SWUpdate is running with webserver activated.
 The SWU handler expects to talk with SWUpdate's embedded webserver.
 This helps to update systems where an old version of SWUpdate is running, because the embedded webserver is a common feature present in all versions.